heitzmann/gdstk/docs/gettingstarted.rst

 Transformations
 ===============

-All polygons can be transformed trough :meth:`gdstk.Polygon.translate`, :meth:`gdstk.Polygon.rotate`, :meth:`gdstk.Polygon.scale`, and :meth:`gdstk.Polygon.mirror`.
+All polygons can be transformed through :meth:`gdstk.Polygon.translate`, :meth:`gdstk.Polygon.rotate`, :meth:`gdstk.Polygon.scale`, and :meth:`gdstk.Polygon.mirror`.
 The transformations are applied in-place, i.e., no new polygons are created.